 Getting into a new beauty product is never easy.
 First, you've got to tackle the layers of cardboard, cellophane, tissue paper and boxes until you reach the end goal: a plastic container housing the product you've been waiting for.
 Undoubtedly, packaging plays a huge part in the allure of a new beauty purchase (and that's even before you take the perfect Instagram photo of it).

 But there's a darker side to all this packaging, and our Insta-feed's gain is the environment's loss.
-Yes, we can recycle the cardboard boxes (although there's still debate over how successful an endeavour that truly is), but as for plastic?
+Yes, we can recycle the cardboard boxes (although there's still debate over how successful an endeavor that truly is), but as for plastic?
 It can't break down naturally.
 So if the container isn't recycled correctly, where will it end up?

 We get it.
 It's all too easy to ignore an overpackaged tub of body cream when your shins are drier than a cream cracker.
 But it's probably about time this "life in plastic, it's fantastic" approach came to an end.
 We simply can't ignore the impact it's having on our environment any longer.
 But just how bad is it?

 Think about how much plastic you use in one day.
-We're so desensitised to it that it's easy to forget that things as mundane as straws, bottled drinks and flimsy bits of cellophane that cover vegetables at the supermarket are harming our environment.
+We're so desensitized to it that it's easy to forget that things as mundane as straws, bottled drinks and flimsy bits of cellophane that cover vegetables at the supermarket are harming our environment.

 When you add up your own usage, it becomes completely understandable why, according to National Geographic, there are over five trillion pieces of plastic currently in the ocean.
 Of course, it's not the only industry to blame, but the beauty world does contribute heavily to this problem (not only with excess, hard-to-recycle packaging but also more hauntingly with single-use products such as face wipes).
-A report by the World Wildlife Fund states that in 2018 alone, the UK will make its way through 10.8 billion wet wipes and 13.2 billion cotton buds.

 Try as we might to recycle and reuse, recent research reveals that only 31% of plastic waste is actually successfully recycled, putting a huge burden on our landfill sites.
 What's perhaps more frightening is that a lot of the plastic we use ends up in the ocean through litter, transport errors and through our sewer systems.
 In fact, the Ellen Macarthur Foundation estimates there'll be more plastic than fish in the ocean by 2050.